joshbegley/nyt-latest/README.md

 **Max Verstappen says he can't speak his mind for fear of penalties in F1**\
-`Verstappen received a five-second time penalty for an incident but refused to speak much about his objections`\
+`Verstappen received a five-second time penalty for an incident at the 2025 Jeddah race but refused to speak much about his objections`\
 https://nytimes.com/athletic/6294780/2025/04/20/max-verstappen-f1-saudi-arabia-penalty-opinion/

 **Max Fried's no-hit bid ends in 8th after controversial scoring change**\
 `"I made a decision," Rays official scorer Bill Mathews said about the change.`\
 https://nytimes.com/athletic/6294733/2025/04/20/max-fried-no-hitter-ended-error/

-**Dodgers pitcher Tyler Glasnow leaves game with apparent injury**\
+**Dodgers pitcher Tyler Glasnow leaves game with lower leg cramps**\
-`The pitcher pointed at his ankle before being pulled from the game, though it has not been specified what bothered him.`\
+`Pitcher struck out six in four scoreless innings before leaving game.`\
 https://nytimes.com/athletic/6294760/2025/04/20/dodgers-pitcher-tyler-glasnow-leaves-apparent-injury/

 **Acuña Jr. on Braves' reaction to Kelenic mistake: 'They would take me out'**\